datamachines/ansible-bots/README.md

 ### Elastic Search Server.
-To use them, first edit the "hosts" inventory file to contain the hostnames of the machines on which you want elasticsearch deployed, and edit the group_vars/all/all.yml file to set any elastic search configuration parameters you need.
+To use them, first edit the "hosts" inventory file to contain the hostnames of the machines on which you want elasticsearch deployed under section [elasticsearch-servers], and edit the group_vars/all/vars.yml file to set any elastic search configuration parameters you need.

 Then run the playbook, like this: